mrseanryan/csfy/README.md

 [time taken: 0:01:00s]
 ```

+notes on the training output:

+- the model is written to `trained.model` under the configured output folder (see 'OUTPUT_DIR' in `config.ini`)
+- the training results are written to `results.json`
+- the label mappings are written to `label_mapping.json`

 ## Predicting a label using the new model

-Now we use the trained model to take unseen text, and predict a label.
+Now we can use the trained model to take unseen text, and predict a label.

 ```
 poetry run csfy predict ./models/run-1/trained.model "what is this" --chat
 ```

 ```